-The notice may ask the applicant to authorise the applicant's accountant, or a former close associate, to give the chief executive stated information or documents about the applicant.
+The notice may ask the applicant to authorise the applicant's accountant, or a former close associate, to give the director-general stated information or documents about the applicant.

-- Note 1 The Statutory Declarations Act 1959 (Cwlth) applies to the making of statutory declarations under ACT laws. - Note 2 An example is part of the Act, is not exhaustive and may extend, but does not limit, the meaning of the provision in which it appears (see Legislation Act, s 126 and s 132).
+- Note 1 It is an offence to make a false or misleading statement, give false or misleading information or produce a false or misleading document (see Criminal Code, pt 3.4). - Note 2 An example is part of the Act, is not exhaustive and may extend, but does not limit, the meaning of the provision in which it appears (see Legislation Act, s 126 and s 132).